 ROCKWALL, TEXAS 75087

 Office - 972.204.6740 Fax – 972.204.6749

+Email: jp1court@rockwallcountytexas.com

 The intent of this courtesy letter is to assist you in making disposition of the citation enclosed.
 Prompt attention to this matter will save you time and money.
 Carefully read over this letter and call the number above regarding fine amount(s) or other questions.
 Juveniles (16 & under) must appear with a parent in open court.
 Please call for court date.